Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/mobile-core-api-reference.md

 ## resetIdentities

-The `resetIdentities` method requests that each extension resets the identities it owns.
-Each extension responds to this request uniquely.
+The `resetIdentities` method requests that each extension resets the identities it owns and each extension responds to this request uniquely.
+For more details, check the `resetIdentities` API reference on each of the extensions you use.

-{% hint style="warning" %}
-This API is only handled by the [Edge](mobile-core-api-reference.md) and [Edge Identity](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/de62274f59c14b23acae8992352ec63fbb16411b/foundation-extensions/adobe-edge-identity/README.md) extensions.
-Calling `resetIdentities` does **not** clear identities in non-edge extensions, such as [Identity](identity/).
-{% endhint %}

 {% tabs %}
 {% tab title="Android" %}
 **Java**

-### resetIdentities

 Note, this method is only available in Mobile Core v.1.8.0 and above.